dsccommunity/ActiveDirectoryDsc/README.md

 ## Description

-The **xActiveDirectory** module contains the **xADDomain, xADDomainController, xADUser, xWaitForDomain, and ADDomainTrust** DSC Resources.
+The **xActiveDirectory** module contains the **xADDomain, xADDomainController, xADUser, xWaitForDomain, xADDomainTrust, xADRecycleBin, xADGroup and xADOrganizationalUnit** DSC Resources.
-These DSC Resources allow you to configure new domains, child domains, and high availability domain controllers and establish cross-domain trusts.
+These DSC Resources allow you to configure new domains, child domains, and high availability domain controllers, establish cross-domain trusts and manage users, groups and OUs.

 ## Resources